 In honor of his commitment to students and their growth as professionals and leaders, the department established the N. Bruce and Lorry Hanes Endowed Fellowship Fund in May 2016.
 The fellowship will be awarded to Master of Science students engaged in Environmental Health Engineering research.
 The fellowship will preserve Professor Hanes' legacy by focusing on students and honoring his innovative spirit.
 It will be the first Master of Science Fellowship established in the School of Engineering and will be awarded in perpetuity.
 The award consists of a three-month summer stipend and a equipment-supply-travel allowance.

-and donation to our growing community of supporters.
-Donations to the N. Bruce
+and add your name and gift to our growing community of supporters.
+Donations to

-and Lorry Hanes Endowed Fellowship Fund can be made by clicking on the ‘Giving
+the N. Bruce and Lorry Hanes Endowed Fellowship Fund can be made by clicking on the

 check.
 Please make your check payable to the Trustees of Tufts College and in